You can fight back against unlawful vehicle repossession!

 My Car Was Repossessed.
 Now What?

-- Buyer’s Order or car purchase agreement
+- Your car purchase agreement

 Never sign a waiver or release agreement to get your vehicle back.
 Signing a waiver could negate a legal claim of wrongful actions by the lender.
 There’s no law requiring you to sign documents to recover your vehicle, even if the repo agent or storage yard asks for one.